petermetz/cordova-plugin-ibeacon/README.md

 var beaconRegion = new cordova.plugins.locationManager.BeaconRegion(identifier, uuid, major, minor);

 // The Delegate is optional
-var delegate = new cordova.plugins.locationManager.Delegate().implement({
+var delegate = new cordova.plugins.locationManager.Delegate();

 // Event when advertising starts (there may be a short delay after the request)
-    // The property 'region' provides details of the broadcasting Beacon
+// The property 'region' provides details of the broadcasting Beacon delegate.peripheralManagerDidStartAdvertising = function(pluginResult) {
-    peripheralManagerDidStartAdvertising: function(pluginResult) {
     console.log('peripheralManagerDidStartAdvertising: '+ JSON.stringify(pluginResult.region));
-    },
+};
 // Event when bluetooth transmission state changes
-    // If 'state' is not set to BluetoothManagerStatePoweredOn when advertising cannot start
+// If 'state' is not set to BluetoothManagerStatePoweredOn when advertising cannot start delegate.peripheralManagerDidUpdateState = function(pluginResult) {
-    peripheralManagerDidUpdateState: function(pluginResult) {
     console.log('peripheralManagerDidUpdateState: '+ pluginResult.state);
-    }
-});
+};

 cordova.plugins.locationManager.setDelegate(delegate);

 // Verify the platform supports transmitting as a beacon